Showing Up for Racial Justice: History

-Toni Morrison had asked white people to consider what they can do about racism.
-Carla F. Wallace, SURJ co-founder, said the aim of SURJ is to engage white people in racial justice movements led by people of color.
-She said the organization aims for white participants to find "mutual interest" in sustained racial justice work rather than an occasional volunteer activity.
+Showing Up for Racial Justice was founded in 2009 by organizers Carla F. Wallace and Pam McMichael, who was then the head of the Highlander Research and Education Center.
+Wallace says that the aim of SURJ is to engage white people in racial justice movements led by people of color.
+She said the organization aims for white participants to find "mutual interest" in sustained racial justice work rather than an occasional volunteer activity framed in terms of productively using white privilege.

 Tactics

 SURJ uses deep canvassing, having extended conversations with personal narratives to encourage white support for racial justice.
 SURJ describes its approach as “calling in” white people to support racial justice grounded in the vision of Black leaders.
 SURJ has called for white people to take responsibility for anti-racism education rather than relying on people of color for instruction.
 However, some Black Lives Matter organizers critiqued SURJ's approach of creating spaces where white people can feel comfortable talking about race as implying there are places where racism can remain unchallenged.